dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React1001.md

 When you generated your React project, you may have noticed that a few packages from @testing-library were installed in addition to the basics like React and ReactDOM.
 React Testing Library is a project that was started by Kent C. Dodds as a way to enforce good testing practices and to expand the testing utilities that were part of the React ecosystem.
 Testing Library is an umbrella over many testing packages

-for libraries like Vue, Svelte, Reason, Angular, and more—it's not just for React.
+for libraries like Vue, Svelte, Reason, Angular, and more — it's not just for React.

 One potential reason you might choose React Testing Library is to get better error messages when a test fails.
 The current error we see when we test the assertion: